Viewing Sections in PowerPoint 2013

 Figure 6: Options to collapse/expand all slides in the presentation

-Within this contextual menu, you will find two options: Collapse All and Expand All, as shown highlighted in red within Figure 6, above.
+Within this contextual menu, you will find two options for collapsing/expanding the Sections: Collapse All and Expand All, as shown highlighted in red within Figure 6, above.

 - Let us now explore both of these options: